What are strawberries?

 Strawberries, along with fruits including apples, peaches, avocados and blueberries contain natural chemicals called salicylates.
 Some people are sensitive to these compounds and may experience an allergic reaction including skin rash and swelling.

 Strawberries also contain goitrogens, compounds which may interfere with thyroid function, so those with a thyroid condition should minimise their intake.
+Lastly strawberries are high in histamine, this means those with a histamine intolerance may need to moderate their intake.

-If you are concerned about food allergies or have any other concerns, please consult your GP or registered Dietician for guidance.
+If you are concerned about food allergies or have any other concerns, please consult your GP or registered dietician for guidance.

 Strawberry recipes